The final season of Game of Thrones is here. It promises to be the most fierce yet.

 HBO, HBO Go and HBO Now

 As HBO makes the show, it screens it in the US.
 That means it is available on all of the channel's subscription services - the main HBO channel for TV viewers, through the HBO Go apps and platforms for existing HBO subscribers, or HBO Now for those who don't pay for the main channel.
-The first episode will screen at 9pm EDT on 14 April, as detailed above.

 All of its on demand services will offer the show as catch-up content.